Research

 Studying genetic neurodegenerative diseases

 With the wide variety of genome editing tools available, it is difficult to predict what strategy will work best for a target of interest, even by an expert user.
+To ensure the effective and safe implementation of future genome editing therapeutics, a deep understanding of both the intended and unintended outcomes of genome editing in cells is imperative.
 Empirically evaluating the genotypes and resulting phenotypes of every possible strategy is cumbersome and costly.
-We study genome editing tools to understand and predict the outcomes of genome editing to streamline the strategy optimization process, enable non-canonical editing of alleles, and improve precision genome editing of desired targets.
+We study genome editing tools to understand and predict the outcomes of genome editing to streamline the strategy optimization process, enable non-canonical editing of alleles, and improve the precision and safety of genome editing at desired targets.